Overview of Multisystem Atrophy

 Multisystem atrophy has three cardinal features:

-- Autonomic failure (including orthostatic hypotension, erectile dysfunction, and urinary incontinence or retention)
+- Autonomic failure (including orthostatic hypotension, erectile dysfunction [ED, impotence], and urinary incontinence or retention)

 - Cerebellar ataxia (failure of muscular coordination)

-Although cognitive dysfunction may appear minimal, most patients do experience frontal system impairment and many develop dementia late in the course of the disease.
+Although cognitive dysfunction may appear minima in people with multisystem atrophyl, most patients do experience frontal system impairment and many develop dementia late in the course of the disease.
 MSA is generally more severe than Parkinson's.
-More than 40% of MSA patients are confined to a wheelchair or otherwise severely disabled within 5 years of initial diagnosis.
+More than 40 percent of MSA patients are confined to a wheelchair or otherwise severely disabled within 5 years of initial diagnosis.
 Except in a few cases, the drug of choice for Parkinson's patients (levedopa) has no effect on MSA and may even worsen symptoms.

 Incidence and Prevalence of Multisystem Atrophy

 MSA affects men twice as often as women.
 The average age of onset is 50 years old, and the average survival time after initial diagnosis is 10 years.
-As many as 10% of Parkinson's cases that are diagnosed incorrectly are identified as MSA upon autopsy.
+As many as 10 percent of Parkinson's cases that are incorrectly diagnosed are later identified as MSA upon autopsy.